RDF-Molecules/FuhSen-reactive/README.md

     $ sbt start

-The Fuhsen server will listen on port 9000.
+The MINTE server will listen on port 9000.

 #### Run with Typesafe Activator
 From the project root folder execute the command "activator ui".
 The application is going to be compiled and launched